AY2324S2-CS2103T-T09-4/tp/docs/DeveloperGuide.md

   - 1b1.
 Email does not exist in the system.
     - 1b1.1.
 Returns an error indicating that the student with the provided email does not exist.
     - Use case ends.
 - 1c.
-Invalid input command. - 1c1: Returns an error indicating command not recognised and provides the correct command format.
+Invalid input command.
+  - 1c1: Returns an error indicating command not recognised and provides the correct command format.
   <br>

 #### Use case 3: Search for students

 **MSS:**

-1. User enters the command `/search_student` and specifies the student to be searched by the specified parameter.
+1. User specifies the student to be searched.
 2. System generates a list of matching entries according to specified parameters.
    Use case ends.

 **Extensions:**